Join our motley crew!

 We are fellow sojourners in this life with you.

-All of us writers are young professionals in our mid twenties with educational backgrounds in the liberal arts from Christendom College.
+All of us writers are young professionals with education backgrounds in the liberal arts from Christendom College.
 Inspired by our Christendom education and community, we are eager to learn and to share the great truths and beauties found and discovered in history, life, and our Catholic faith.
 Additionally, we just want to improve our writing capabilities as well!

-Yes, we are fellow sojourners in this life with you.
-Yet, while our understanding of the truth is limited and always seeking deeper understanding, we are fully convicted of this: Jesus Christ is “the Son of the living God,” the Second Person of the Holy Trinity, and He is our Teacher, our Lord, and our Savior.
+We are also unapologetically Christian.
+As such, while our understanding of the truth is limited and always seeking deeper understanding, we are fully convicted of this: Jesus Christ is the Son of the living God, He is our Teacher, our Lord, and our Savior.

 The word “binnacle” is generally defined as, “a case or box placed near the helmsman, containing the compass of a ship, and a light to show it at night.”
 As such, the compass for us at The Broken Binnacle is our Catholic faith, yet we who hold this faith within us are broken, limited people.
 Despite this, we have boldly set our course, guided by our faith and the grace of God, as we seek to navigate the typhoons and doldrums of this life in our journey to our heavenly homeland (don’t worry, we’re very much invested in the present world too).
 Our Catholic faith is not a dogmatic formulism but should instead be an adventure in faith.
 Come join the adventure with us!